 In other words, it may be much safer to anesthetize a healthy 12 year old patient with normal blood work than a sick 5 year old with kidney or liver disease.
 This is the difference between a pet’s actual age and the “functional” age, which takes into account all health factors and not only the age.
 Age (actual age) is merely a number.
 Health (functional age) is what we should focus on.

 I regularly have this discussion with pet owners.
 For example, laryngeal paralysis is a condition where the larynx (or voice box) becomes paralyzed, which causes severe difficulties breathing.
 And this typically affects older patients, primarily older Labradors.
-It is sometimes difficult for these clients to believe that while their older pet is literally suffocating, it is a fixable condition with surgery.
+It is sometimes difficult for these clients to believe that while their older pet is literally suffocating, it is a fixable condition with surgery and some long term care and medications.
 The condition is merely an unfortunate "bump in the road".
 Of course, there may be financial considerations, but that's a whole different subject.

 Another common question I hear is "How old do (insert breed) get?"
 Books and web sites give us the answer to that tricky question.
 Yet those numbers are merely averages.
 It means that some pets live less, and some pets live longer.
 Just like in people, how long a pet will live is a guessing game at best.
 And sure enough, vets often see dogs and cats who beat the published averages.